HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 ![UTXO model](/assets/post_files/technology/expert/4.1-utxo-vs-account/TODO-state-transition-utxo.jpg)

-to spend a UTXO it needs to be unlocked. the spending conditions are defined in the Pubkey Script included in each transaction output.
-The data necessary to satisfy this script is provided with the spending transaction in the Signature Script.
+Alice wants to transfer eight ZEN to Bob and controls a single UTXO worth ten ZEN.
+The transaction she creates consumes her previously unspent transaction output as an input.
+To spend a UTXO it needs to be unlocked.
+The spending conditions are defined in the [Pubkey Script](https://bitcoin.org/en/glossary/pubkey-script) included in each transaction output.
+The data necessary to satisfy this script is provided with the spending transaction and includes the [digital signature]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-3-digital-signatures %}) of the owner - in this case Alice.

-"Transactions can be trivially verified in parallel.
-It is impossible for two transactions to affect the same UTXO.
-This is due to the stateless nature of UTXO transactions."
+Next she defines what should happen with her money by creating the transaction outputs.
+Since she wants to transfer eight ZEN to Bob she creates two outputs with her transaction: one paying Bob and another returning the excess money to a self controlled address.
+Note how the sum of both outputs doesn't equal the entirety of the input consumed.
+The difference between outputs and inputs is defined as the transaction fee in the protocol.

 ## The Account Model

+The account-based transaction model

 account-based chains (such as the Ethereum and EOS blockchains) represent coins as balances within an account.